-Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389 www.grantthornton.com.au
+Grant Thornton Audit Pty Ltd AGN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389 www.grantthornton.com.au

-'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thornton Australia Ltd is a member firm of Grant Thornton International Ltd (GTIL).
-GTIL and the member firms are not a worldwide partnership.
-GTIL and each member firm is a separate legal entity.
+Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+Grant Thornton Australia Ltdls a member firms for faint Thornton International Ltd (GTIL), GTIL, and team member firms are not avoid/wide partnership, GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
-GTIL and its member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
-In the Australian context only, the use of the term 'Grant Thornton' may refer to Grant Thornton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
-GTIL is not an Australian related entity to Grant Thornton Australia Limited.
+GTIL and tits member firms are not agents or, and do not obligate one another and are not lital terit one another's acts or or easions.
+In the Australian context only, the use of the term 'Grant Thornton' may refer to Grant Thornton Australia Lintled ABM 4.1.127.556.339 and its Australian subsidiaries and related entities.
+GTIL is not an Australian related entity to Grant Thornton Australia Lintled.

-Liability limited by a scheme approved under Professional Standards Legislation.
+Liability limited by a scheme approved under Professional Standards Legislation